Justin Chin: Biography

 In 1997 he published his first poetry collection Bite Hard (Manic D Press).
 Bite Hard was followed by the collections Harmless Medicine (Manic D Press, 2001) and Gutted (Manic D Press, 2006), which was the winner of the 2007 Thom Gunn Award and finalist for the Lambda Literary Award.

-In addition to these collections he also wrote four books of quasi-autobiographical prose of which the first was Mongrel: Essays, Diatribes + Pranks (St. Martin's Griffin, 1999). followed by Burden of Ashes (Alyson Books, 2002).
+In addition to these collections he also wrote four books of quasi-autobiographical prose of which the first was Mongrel: Essays, Diatribes + Pranks (St. Martin's Griffin, 1999). followed by Burden of Ashes (Alyson Books, 2002; Manic D Press, 2022).
 In 2005 he published a collection of performance art texts documenting his performance work from 1993 to 2001 under the title Attack of the Man-Eating Lotus Blossoms (Suspect Thoughts Press).
 In 2011 he had his first fiction collection published: 98 Wounds (Manic D Press, 2011) "Other than his published work Chin has created eight full-length solo performance works and several shorter works that he has performed around the United States."

-His life tragically ended on December 24, 2015 with a stroke, related to complications of AIDS.
+His life tragically ended on December 24, 2015, with a stroke, related to complications of AIDS.